Erwin Connelly: Early life and stage career

 One of their notable performances was in the 1919 play The Tale of a Shirt at the Alhambra Theatre, New York, where Jane played a dreamy laundress and he portrayed a kind-hearted character who captured her affections.

 Transition to film

 After their successful stage career, they both moved to Los Angeles.
 Connelly signed contracts with Metro and Universal Studios, appearing in several notable films throughout the 1920s.

 Jane died on October 25, 1925, bringing an end to their longstanding artistic partnership.
 Connelly continued his acting career in films after her death.

 Death

-Connelly's life and career were tragically cut short by a car accident in Los Angeles, California, on February 12, 1931.
+Connelly's life and career were cut short by a car accident in Los Angeles on February 12, 1931.